The Peugeot 3008 Has Won Irish Car Of The Year 2018

 10 Nov 2017 | 12.26 pm

-The Peugeot 3008 won top prize at the Irish Car of the Year 2018 awards, which were held in Dublin last night (November 9).
-As well as winning the car of the year gong, the 3008 also picked up the prize for Irish Compact Crossover of the Year.
+The Peugeot 3008 has been voted Irish Car of the Year 2018 by Irish motoring journalists.
+The 3008 was also voted Compact Crossover of the Year.

 The category winners were: